spinnytea/modern_webdev/README.md

         1. socket.io
         1. mkdirs
         1. load json file with comments
-1. build each *Module.js in it's own minified file - requirejs modules?
+1. load vendor libs with requirejs, not static on page (the hard part is angular)
 1. review documentation (again)
     1. task tags - why do we have TEST

 Stretch Goals
 -------------

+1. build each *Module.js in it's own minified file - requirejs modules?
 1. iterate on ui
     1. import/export data, version x.x (load.save)
     1. wobbly animation